Medical expert of the article

 - Tumor neoplasms.

-Hematuria develops due to a decrease in the number of platelets or with a decrease in the activity of other blood clotting factors.
+Hematuria develops due to a decrease in the number of platelets or a decrease in the activity of other blood clotting factors.
 Such changes affect the walls of blood vessels, increasing their permeability to red blood cells.

-Changed red blood cells in the urine of a child
+Altered red blood cells in the urine of a child

-The appearance of red blood cells depends on the pH of the urine.
-In a slightly acidic and slightly alkaline environment, cells retain their appearance for a long time, and in an acidic environment they lose hemoglobin, that is, they are leached.
+The appearance of red blood cells depends on the pH of urine.
+In a slightly acidic and slightly alkaline environment, the cells retain their appearance for a long time, and in an acidic environment, they lose hemoglobin, that is, they are leached.

 Unchanged red blood cells in the urine of a child